 Operating transfers constitute the transfer of resources from the fund that received the resources to the fund that utilized them.
-The transfer from the general fund to the food service fund was to supplement the food service program.
-The transfer from the general fund to the capital projects fund was to purchase instructional technology equipment and learning walls.
+The transfer from the general fund to the capital projects fund was to purchase instructional technology equipment, playground equipment, and locker rooms.
 The interfund transfers are as follows: